aws-samples/shopfloor-connectivity/docs/README.md

 ## SFC data collection

-Configuring data collection with SFC involves defining one or more collection [schedules](./core/schedule-config.md) that specify the interval and sources of data collection, as well as the targets for sending the collected data.
-These sources can include multiple  protocol adapter types, and individual data items can be transformed, filtered, or aggregated as needed.
+Configuring data collection with SFC involves defining one or more collection [schedules](./core/sfc-top-level-config.md#Schedules) that specify the interval and sources of data collection, as well as the targets for sending the collected data.
+These [sources](./core/sfc-top-level-config.md#sources) can include multiple [protocol adapter](./core/sfc-top-level-config.md#ProtocolAdapters) types, and individual data items can be transformed, filtered, or [aggregated](./core/schedule-config#Aggregation) when needed.
 SFC is designed as an active data collector handling all steps defined in the schedules automatically, without requiring additional coding.